SpaceTeam/RodosPlayground/README.md

 )
 ```

-You must at least change the `stm32f411_root` variable to point to the directory in which you install all your cross-compiled libraries for the STM32F411.
+You must at least change the `platform_root` variable to point to the directory in which you install all your cross-compiled libraries for the target platform (=STM32F411).

 ### Presets